Showing top 0 results 0 results found

 Cons

 Intercom blends AI chatbots with live chat and a full customer messaging platform.
-Its AI agent, Fin, can resolve customer inquiries by pulling answers directly from your knowledge base, help center articles, and past conversations.
+Its AI Agent, Fin, resolves customer inquiries by pulling answers directly from your knowledge base, help center articles, and past conversations.

 Intercom is a strong choice for mid-size to large ecommerce businesses that need both automated support and a smooth handoff to human agents when conversations get complex.